zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-inbound-x12-ftp/b2b-inbound-x12-ftp.md

 |     Output   Directory                      |     /B2BWorkshop/B2BTPDELLOut           |
 |     Output   File Name                      |     Out997-%SEQ%.edi      							|

-2. Select Action Menu and "Redeploy"
+2. Select Action Menu and **Redeploy**

 ![](images/inbound-ftp-redeploy.png)

 Check Point: Go to the Integrations page and note that both integrations are activated

-3. In the Inbound Agreements section, click "+" to add a new Inbound Agreement.
+3. In the Inbound Agreements section, click + to add a new Inbound Agreement.
 Enter the details as per the below and click on Add.

 | Field Name                   | Value                                                  |
 |------------------------------|--------------------------------------------------------|